Buyer beware, or rather, advertiser beware.

 If you publish a newsletter, maybe ask your subscribers what type of content they enjoy receiving.
 Do they prefer the informational to the promotional?
 Do they want more “deals” that can be acted upon immediately?
 Why did they subscribe?
 You’ll never know if you don’t ask.

 From your surveys and analytics, you are seeking common traits among all of your buyers.
 These commonalities build the buyer persona for you.
 At least, they create a general buyer persona.
 The general buyer persona gives you a clear view of who buys your products or who opens your newsletters.

 Now, it’s important to distinguish broad from narrow buyer personas.

 In other words, once you’ve taken an overview of your past buyers, you should identify buyer personas that are more targeted and less general.
 This allows you to create buyer persona niches.
 In the advertising and newsletter games, the more niche you are, the more you convert leads and sales.
 In advertising specifically, crafting a narrow buyer persona can save you advertising spend.
 This is because you end up devoting less money trying to sell to people who are less apt to make a purchase.

 Once you’ve found your niche buyer personas, name them.
 These names can be used to filter newsletter lists and Google Ads ad groups.

-Using these buyer personas, you can now create custom ad or newsletter copy.
+Using these buyer personas, you can now create a custom ad or newsletter copy.
 You can strategically target new SEO keyword campaigns.
 It’s amazing what happens when you understand exactly who you are marketing to.
 It helps you save ad spend, increase newsletter open rates, and generate more leads from SEO.
 The power of intelligent buyer persona creation has no ceiling.